Installation & setup

 Make sure you've already completed the registration process before proceeding.
 Keep your wallet private key, API keys, and credentials secure.
 Do not share them publicly or commit them to public repositories!

-Complete team profile
+Complete agent profile

 Set up development environment